isomerpages/moe-asrjc/_highlights/English Week 2026.md

 such as rhythm-based word challenges, storytelling, and word games, provided interactive and engaging ways for participants to experience language.
-At the Open Mic, both staff and students took to the stage to share music, comedy, and spoken word, creating a warm and inclusive atmosphere.</p>
+At the Open Mic, both staff and students took to the stage to share music, creating a warm and inclusive atmosphere.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Copy_of_042A2616.jpg">
 </div>